profLepton/simpleCrypto/README.md

 # simpleCrypto

-This project implements a simpleVersion of bitcoing.
+This project implements a simpleVersion of Bitcoin.
 Version one implements a centralized mining system.